Facebook Messenger Scams: How to Spot and Stop Them

 There is no shortage of scams on Facebook.
 The Meta-owned company offers its separate Messenger app as a complement to Facebook so users have a secure way to privately chat.
 That also means there’s plenty of opportunity for scammers to harness Messenger’s private nature and run scams without being publicly called out.

-And remember to never let yourself be bullied or pressured into sending money, clicking a link, or divulging sensitive information.
+Remember never to let yourself be bullied or pressured into sending money, clicking a link, or divulging sensitive information.

-An official-looking profile may send you a notification informing you that there’s suspicious activity on your account, such as multiple logins or a violation of community standards.
+An official-looking profile may notify you that there’s suspicious activity on your account, such as multiple logins or a violation of community standards.
 You’ll then be asked to click a link to appeal.
 This is all a scam.
 You aren’t in trouble.

 This one mimics two-factor authentication (2FA) or multi-factor authentication (MFA) practices by asking you for an authentication code.
 The scam is likely looking for the 2FA or MFA codes for one of your accounts or for you to verify an account.
 It may even look like it’s from a legitimate source.
 It’s not.
 Don’t give any information.